- Like

 - Copy Link

-Fort Hunter Liggett is located about 25 miles southwest of King City, CA. It is accessible from Highway 101 in King City or Highway 1 from the south.
+Fort Hunter Liggett is about 25 miles southwest of King City, CA. It is accessible from Highway 101 in King City or Highway 1 from the south.

 This terrain and location made the land prime for training soldiers during World War 1.
-The military bought the property from local ranchers making it under the direction of Fort Ord at that time.
+The military bought the property from local ranchers, making it under the direction of Fort Ord at that time.

 The military installation is rich in history.
 Before becoming a military installation, the land was inhabited by ranchers and farmers, descendants of the Salinan Indians.
 In 1771, Spanish padres started a mission along the San Antonio River.